dough10/PolySonic/README.md

 - bitrate is now a install specific setting

-- fix endless loader if connecting to a subsonic server with out content.
+- fix endless loader if connecting to a subsonic server without content.

 - new authentication method is optional and off by default (switch will be shown in settings if api version 1.13.0 or above)